MichaelsPlayground/NfcMifareClassicEv1VerifyOriginalitySignature/readme.md

 # NFC NFCA Verify signature of NXP's NTAG21x

-This app is verifying the ("originality") signature of a NTAG21x.
+This app is verifying the ("originality") signature of a Mifare Classic EV1.

+**Note: this is not working at the moment !**

 Kindly note that the code for verification of the signature is taken from the application note
 AN11350, provided by NXP.